Shival Shah

 Formula Electric / SAE — Team Member

-Developed a custom radiator test bench to measure heat rejection capacity, enabling a 30% reduction in radiator size.
-Integrated an electric water pump to eliminate coolant flow issues at idle.
+A custom radiator test bench that measures heat rejection capacity, enabling a 30% reduction in radiator size.
+An integrated electric water pump eliminates coolant flow issues at idle.

 Human-to-Everything Lab — Undergraduate Researcher